What Is Cardiac Cirrhosis?

 Medical History and Physical Exam

-He reviews your heart history and symptoms, then examines your abdomen for liver enlargement and fluid buildup.
+He checks your heart history and symptoms then inspects your belly to determine whether you have a swollen liver and fluid retention.

 Blood Tests